Key Characteristics Approach: Female and Male Reproductive Toxic Hazard Identification

 There are tens of thousands of chemicals in commerce, but very few of them have been evaluated for male and female reproductive toxicity.
 Traditional reproductive toxicant hazard assessment relies predominantly on in vivo animal toxicology testing and epidemiological studies, but these are expensive and time consuming.
 Mechanistic data could help to address this gap if better integrated.

-During this webinar Dr. Luderer and Dr. Prins will discuss their work in applying the key characteristics approach to female and male reproductive toxicant hazard identification.
-They will present the results of their research in which they identified 10 key characteristics of female reproductive toxicants and 8 key characteristics of male reproductive toxicants.
-They will also highlight how these key characteristics could be used to prioritize chemicals for further testing, for screening during chemical development, or to supplement incomplete or inconsistent animal toxicology or epidemiological databases during hazard assessment.
+During this webinar Dr. Luderer and Dr. Prins discussed their work in applying the key characteristics approach to female and male reproductive toxicant hazard identification.
+They presented the results of their research in which they identified 10 key characteristics of female reproductive toxicants and 8 key characteristics of male reproductive toxicants.
+They also highlighted how these key characteristics could be used to prioritize chemicals for further testing, for screening during chemical development, or to supplement incomplete or inconsistent animal toxicology or epidemiological databases during hazard assessment.

 Ulrike Luderer, PhD, is Professor and Director of the Center for Occupational and Environmental Health and chief of the Division of Occupational and Environmental Medicine in the Department of Medicine at the University of California Irvine.
 She also holds joint appointments in the Department of Developmental and Cell Biology and the Program in Public Health at UC Irvine.
 She received a Sc.B. in Biomedical Engineering and A.B. in French from Brown University, Ph.D. in Reproductive Endocrinology and M.D. from Northwestern University, and M.P.H. from the University of Washington, and is board-certified in Occupational and Environmental Medicine.
 Dr. Luderer's research focuses on the mechanisms by which toxicants and ionizing radiation disrupt ovarian function, accelerate ovarian aging, and cause ovarian cancer in adults and in subsequent generations following exposure during development.She is currently Principal Investigator on grants from NIH and NASA.
 Dr. Luderer serves on the Scientific Guidance Panel of the California Environmental Contaminant Biomonitoring Program and the California Developmental and Reproductive Toxicant Identification Committee.